 - New printer models.
 New printer models with higher environmental performance improve our company's total efficiency in terms of paper and ink.

-- FSC® certification for all our suppliers.
-Given the high consumption of thermal paper in our retail network, we require all suppliers of gaming materials to be certified;
+- FSC® certification for our paper supplies.
+Given the high consumption of thermal paper in our point-of-sale network, we are committed to choosing FSC® certified papers, to support responsible forest governance;

 - Stock Store Programme.
 This programme, introduced in 2013, manages stock control and the reordering of materials at retail points, as well as monitoring paper consumption;